Mister Max: The Book of Lost Things

 Intriguing tale of boy as detective after parents vanish.

-Parents need to know that Max's parents are mysteriously absent in Mister Max: The Book of Lost Things.
+Parents Need to KnowParents need to know that Max's parents are mysteriously absent in Mister Max: The Book of Lost Things.
 Max doesn't know if they've abandoned him or fallen victim to misfortune.
 He strives to avoid lying but resorts to disguising himself in his investigative work as a "solutioneer."
 The wealthy families in Max's town are not portrayed favorably, but Max -- who's not well off -- finds a way to work with class differences rather than chafe at them.
 The book is the first in a planned trilogy.

-What's the story?
+What's the Story?

 - Families can talk about Max's mix of honesty and deceit.
 He avoids outright lies yet isn't fully honest.
 Is the distinction important?
 Is he justifying immoral behavior, or is he doing the right thing?